 Latest News coverage:

-Barrier Free Alberta also adds that the Speaker of the Legislative Assembly, the Honourable Ric McIver, gave the following advice to persons with disabilities at the Legislative Assembly's 2025 International Day of Persons with Disabilities ceremony
+Barrier Free Alberta also adds that the Speaker of the Legislative Assembly, the Honourable Ric McIver, gave the following advice to persons with disabilities at the Legislative Assembly's 2025 International Day of Persons with Disabilities ceremony:

 "Do not suffer in silence.
 If you see something that needs fixing, complain about it.
 Make that known.
 Some of the rest of us don't live your reality.
 It's our responsibility to try to understand your reality, and sometimes we need help.
 Again, don't suffer in silence.
 That's the only way the rest of the world will catch up with what you already know.

-We hope Alberta continues to inform all MLAs
+We hope Alberta continues to inform all MLAs to amend Bill 12 and cancel ADAP.

 December 1, 2025